 Infection: Infection is rare but can occur following surgery.
-You are at higher risk of infection if you have diabetes, rheumatoid arthritis, chronic liver disease, or are taking steroids.
+You are at higher risk if you have diabetes, rheumatoid arthritis, chronic liver disease, or are taking steroids.
 Symptoms include: drainage, redness, fever, foul smell or increased pain of surgical site.

 Blood loss: It is possible you may need a blood transfusion following surgery.
-Your doctor will evaluate you daily to determine this need.
+Your doctor will evaluate you daily to determine if this is necessary.